Dr Patrick Pallier

 The detection and measurement of locomotor deficits in a transgenic mouse model of Huntington's disease are task- and protocol-dependent: influence of non-motor factors on locomotor function.

-Pallier PN, Drew CJG and Morton AJ
+Pallier PN, Drew CJG, Morton AJ

 Brain Res Bull vol. 78 (6), 347-355.